Lakendary/pricebook/README.md

 This is a project for a .NET framework desktop application for Windows that tracks grocery prices.

 ## 2. How to install it
 Uncompress the zip file, open the folder and run Setup.exe.
-The program will open up automatically.
+The application will open up automatically once the install completed.

 **System Requirements:**
 - Windows 7 or above
 - .NET Framework 4.6
 - [DB Browser for SQLite](https://sqlitebrowser.org/dl/) (for database queries)
-- Windows 7 or above.

 ## 3. Releases
 - [Version 1.0.0](https://github.com/Lakendary/pricebook/releases/tag/v1.0) - 12 June 2019